Bhazantri/EvoLingua/README.md

 - **Customizability**: Configurable hyperparameters via `config.py`.

 ## Technical Overview
-EvoLingua is designed to emulate the scale and complexity of modern large language models (LLMs), with an estimated parameter count of up to 671 billion (37 billion active per token) when fully scaled.
+EvoLingua is designed to emulate the scale and complexity of modern large language models (LLMs), with an estimated parameter count of up to 1 billion ( 10 million active per token) when fully scaled.
 It leverages:
 - **Mixture-of-Experts (MoE)**: A hybrid of shared and routed experts, with dynamic load balancing to optimize compute efficiency.
 - **Multi-head Latent Attention (MLA)**: Compresses key-value caches for reduced memory footprint while maintaining performance.
 - **Multi-Token Prediction (MTP)**: Predicts multiple future tokens in a single pass, improving generation speed and coherence.